13 Magical Things to Do in Nice in Winter (2024-2025)

 Castle Hill in Nice

-Once on top, you can find a serene hilltop park perfect for a Sunday picnic, making this one of the most relaxing things to put on a Nice itinerary.
+Once at the top, you can find a serene park that is perfect for a Sunday picnic, making this one of the most relaxing things to put on a Nice itinerary.

-Here you can also see the Bellanda Tower and Cimetière du Château, participate in sports, admire the man-made Cascade Dijon, and discover the ruins of Saint Mary’s Cathedral, which once stood there in the early 1700s.
+Here you can also see the Bellanda Tower and Cimetière du Château, admire the man-made Cascade Dijon, and discover the ruins of Saint Mary’s Cathedral, which once stood there in the early 1700s.

 Castle Hill is open seven days a week, from 8:30am to 6:00pm in winter and from 8:30am to 8pm in summer.

-Art enthusiasts can escape the winter cold at the Musée du Palais Lascaris, located at the heart of the Old Town.
+Art enthusiasts can escape the winter cold at the Musée du Palais Lascaris, located in the heart of the Old Town.

 Dating back to the first half of the 17th century, this baroque-style palace houses a collection of around 500 musical instruments owned by Antoine Gautier and the collection of the Gisèle Tissier-Grandpierre Foundation of the Institut de France.